Dreger Clock

-The Dreger Clock is a large town clock with 19 different dials and displays which tell the local (California) time, the time in 12 international cities (New York, Liverpool, Paris, Berlin, Saint Petersburg, Melbourne, Rio de Janeiro, Buenos Aires, Hong Kong, Tokyo, Rome and Mexico City), the phase of the moon, the date and day of the week.
-It was built between the years of 1928 and 1933 by Andrew Dreger, Sr., a German immigrant to the United States, who was a blacksmith and watchmaker.
+The Dreger Clock is a large town clock with 19 different dials and displays which tell the local (California) time, the time in 12 international cities (New York, Liverpool, Paris, Berlin, Saint Petersburg, Melbourne, Rio de Janeiro, Buenos Aires, Hong Kong, Tokyo, Rome and Mexico City), the phase of the moon, the date and the day of the week.
+It was built between 1928 and 1933 by Andrew Dreger, Sr., a German immigrant to the United States, who was a blacksmith and watchmaker.
 The clock stood in front of his home in Long Beach, California for almost 20 years, until his death.
-It was then moved to Knott's Berry Farm in Buena Park, California, where it was enjoyed by visitors for over 50 years.
-The clock underwent restoration during the years 2008 and 2009 and when restoration was complete it was placed in the Buena Park Historical District in front of the Whitaker-Jaynes house as a historical reminder of the city's early years.
-The clock was installed on September 25, 2009.
+It was then moved to Knott's Berry Farm in Buena Park, California, where it remained for over 50 years.
+The clock underwent restoration during 2008 and 2009 and on September 25, 2009, the clock was installed in the Buena Park Historical District in front of the Whitaker-Jaynes house.

 Clock's maker and early history

 The Dreger Clock was built by Andrew Dreger Sr., whose family were pioneers to the early settlements of Anaheim, Long Beach and Buena Park.
 Andrew developed many mechanical skills during his life.
 He repaired bicycles and mechanical items, he worked with metal as a blacksmith and other jobs requiring mechanical and hand crafting skills.
 Toward the latter years of his life he took up watch and clock repair.
 Soon he became fascinated with the idea of building a large electrically powered clock that could tell the time in major cities around the world.

 He first built a pendulum powered indoor clock with multiple clock faces.
 Immediately after completing it he started on the much larger, town clock version that would be electrically powered.
 It took him 5 years to build his masterpiece.
-When finished he placed it outside his home on Anaheim Street in Long Beach, CA and for almost 20 years he kept it in working order.
+When finished he placed it outside his home on Anaheim Street in Long Beach and for almost 20 years he kept it in working order.